 Follow the links below for reuse, recycling, and disposal options for a variety of items.
 You can also use this web-based tool for finding recycling services in your area.
 Check out Recycle Smart and their Recyclopedia to determine if you should put something in the trash or recycling.

-Small household appliances, such as microwaves and toasters, can be brought to Salem’s quarterly Electronic Waste (E-Waste) day at Salem High School.
+Appliances with a plug, such as refrigerators, microwaves and toasters, can be brought to Salem’s quarterly Electronic Waste (E-Waste) day at Salem High School.
 Please refer to our Events Calendar and the City’s Recycling Page for the next E-Waste day.

 Habitat for Humanity ReStore at 58R Pulaski St., Bldg.
 14, Peabody – accepts large appliances under 8 years old

 Recycle your unwanted crayons and find new ways to reuse old ones!

 - Beverly Bootstraps Back-to-School program accepts new art supplies.
 Or call 978-921-4710 for more information.